vroulet/vroulet.github.io/_pages/publications.md

 {% include base_path %}

 ## Published
-**An Elementary Approach to Convergence Guarantees of Optimization Algorithms for Deep Networks** Vincent Roulet, Zaid Harchaoui.
+**An Elementary Approach to Convergence Guarantees of Optimization Algorithms for Deep Networks.**
+Vincent Roulet, Zaid Harchaoui.
 *Proceedings of the 57th Annual Allerton Conference on Communication, Control, and Computing (Allerton 2019)* [paper](files/vroulet_elem_deep.pdf)